 If you are moving with a pet which has a microchip, you will also need to contact the company where you had your pet chipped so that they can update their database.

 You will need to contact

 - Other clubs such as football or netball

 Redirecting Your Mail

-You most likely received lots of mail from people you have contact with so redirecting your mail even after notifying as many companies as you can, this is a critical part of moving home, especially if you have lived in your old home for many years.
+You most likely received lots of mail from people you have contact with so redirecting your mail even after notifying as many companies as you can, is a critical part of moving home, especially if you have lived in your old home for many years.

 The post office can make this process just a little bit easier.

 You can use the Post Office change-of-address service, which mostly takes around 10 days to come into effect and redirect all the mail to your new address – you can keep this service running for three, six or even 12 months after moving into your new home.

 Moving Day Essentials